RecordSet Column and ParentKey() Function

 The first action is obvious and simple.
 It creates a new Invoice record in the "Invoices" table:

-The second action is complicate enough.
-As it is mentioned above it will copy data from related Order Items into generated Invoice Item records.
+The second action is complicated enough.
+As mentioned above, it will copy data from related Order Items into generated Invoice Item records.

 Get Values From field in the action settings.
-This extra field is displayed, because there is the
+This extra field is displayed because there is a

-RecordSet column exists in the "Orders" table.
+RecordSet column that exists in the "Orders" table.
 The

-Get Values From option allows you to select the source of the data - either current record in master table or any
+Get Values From option allows you to select the source of the data - either the current record in the master table or any

 RecordSet column in that table.
-By selecting RecordSet column you instruct the system to repeat an action for every detail record in a set.
+By selecting the RecordSet column, you instruct the system to repeat an action for every detail record in a set.

 Get Values From field of the action settings.

-While a summary column calculates an aggregated value over a set of detail records, a RecordSet column acts as a reference to such set keeping internal record IDs (don’t confuse these IDs with key column values).
+While a summary column calculates an aggregated value over a set of detail records, a RecordSet column acts as a reference to such a set, keeping internal record IDs (don’t confuse these IDs with key column values).
 This column is bound to master-detail relation and has an optional filter.
-You can find
+You can find the

-New RecordSet button, select proper relation and click
+New RecordSet button, select the proper relation, and click the

 Add RecordSet button.
-As the result, the column will be listed in the
+As a result, the column will be listed in the

-RecordSet column settings are displayed on the screenshot below:
+The RecordSet column settings are displayed in the screenshot below: